Fudgy Avocado Brownies with Chocolate Fudge Frosting.

 Chocolate Fudge Frosting

-In a small sauce pan, melt together the maple syrup, coconut oil and dark chocolate over low heat until melted and smooth.
-Remove from the heat and stir in the cacao power + a pinch of salt.
-Pour the frosting over the brownies and spread in an even layer.
-Sprinkle with any desired toppings.
-Place the brownies in the fridge and allow the frosting to set 30 minutes to 1 hour.
-Cut in bars and store in an airtight container in a cool, dry place or in the fridge.
-EAT...with milk!
+5. Meanwhile, make the frosting.
+In a small saucepan, melt together the maple syrup, coconut oil and dark chocolate over low heat until melted and smooth.
+Remove from the heat and stir in the cocoa powder and a pinch of salt.
+Let the frosting cool, then pour/spread the frosting over the brownies and spread in an even layer.
+Place the brownies in the fridge and allow the frosting to set, 30 minutes to 1 hour.

 6. Once set, cut into bars and serve at room temp.
 Keep stored in a cool, dry place in an airtight container for 2-3 days.

 Chocolate: I use a 70% dark chocolate bar.
 Use what you prefer, but use a higher quality chocolate for best results.